adil7halo/Team-AB-330-HW2/README.md

 #How to Run Program using GUI (Full Program + Functionality)

 1. Download the latest GitHub repo (Available in our Basecamp Docs + Resources folder)
-2. Open in an IDE other than Cloud9 (GUI + some libraries aren't compatible with cloud9) (We recommend Netbeans IDE)
+2. Open in an IDE other than Cloud9 (GUI + some libraries aren't compatible with cloud9) (We recommend Netbeans IDE) :)
-3. FILL THIS IN WITH HOW TO RUN THE PROGRAM FROM THIS STEP
+2.5 Goto  main in NoteGUI.java, (can be found by searching file for TODO) and insert your desired directory.
+My computer crashes otherwise, so just to be safe!
+3. Once project is open, right click on the NoteGUI.java file in the project, and cliack 'run file'
+4. GUI window should appear.

+#Running the Facebook program

+Running it should be straight forward.
+Run the main in NoteSystem.java to be able to use this add-on.
+User should be able to press 11 for facebook features.
+Press 1 for features to login.
+Once logged  in with your account, then you can go back to the IDE, and test out any other features.